How to Create a Mobile App: A Complete Development Guide

 For instance, even if you create a great app, without the proper marketing, no one would know it existed.

-Technical features affirm the value of your app but an elaborate marketing strategy is what defines how the app will reach its target audience and thrive on the market.
+Technical features affirm the value of your app, but an elaborate marketing strategy is what defines how the app will reach its target audience and thrive in the market.

-Unfortunately, going viral is incredibly difficult and only a few apps become viral overnight.
+Unfortunately, going viral is tough, and only a few apps become viral overnight.
 But there’s no harm in trying.

 How to Develop a Mobile Viral App